ShepherdCode/ShepherdPi/README.md

 This repository is devoted to using Raspberry Pi in the classroom at Shepherd University.

 ## Hardware
+Shepherd University students use Pi to gain experience with programmatic control of network hardware and robotic hardware.
 The Pi is a small computer that can be battery powered and installed in small robots.
 The Pi is a powerful computer capable of running Java and Python programs under Linux.
 The Pi can be used with a USB keyboard, a USB mouse, and an HDMI monitor.
 The Pi has ethernet, wifi, and bluetooth connectivity.
 The Pi motherboard has pins that allow us to connect sensors, displays, motors, and even other Pi.
-Shepherd students use Pi to gain experience with programmatic control of network and robotic hardware.
 * Of the many Pi models available, we use Raspberry Pi 3 B (not B+).
 * Raspberry Pi 3 B specs with images at [MagPi](https://www.raspberrypi.org/magpi/raspberry-pi-3-specs-benchmarks/).
 * Raspberry Pi 3 B motherboard with labels: [jpg](images/Raspi3Layout.jpg)